mmsesay/mmsesay/README.md

 - 🌱 I’m currently learning the best practices towards working as a remote software developer with the help of ![](https://img.shields.io/badge/-Microverse-blueviolet) 😄
 - 👯 I'm interested in collaborating and contributing to open source projects.
 - 👯 I’m also interested in machine learning and would like to contribute to this field later in my career.
-- 🤔 Aside from programming,  I am an artist! 😄 Yeah, I love making music, playing games, watching movies and just having fun.
+- 🤔 Aside from programming,  I am an artist! 😄 Yeah, I love listening to music, playing games, watching movies and just having fun.

 ### Languages & Frameworks. 🚧